Update: Take a look at your state labor law guide to see if there are any predictive scheduling laws in your state as of 2021.

 Legislation varies by jurisdiction.
 However, they all have one thing in common.
 You must give advance notice of schedules so employees can plan their lives around their shifts.

 Let’s take a look at what changed this year, as well as laws that were already in effect before 2020.

 Oregon is currently the only state with a predictive scheduling law, and it affects employers in the retail, hospitality, and food service industries that have at least 500 employees.

 The current law requires employers to provide written work schedules at least seven days in advance, but as of July 1, 2020, that requirement will jump to 14 days in advance.
 The law also requires employers to provide a good faith estimate of hours upon hiring and a rest period of at least 10 hours between shifts (or time-and-a-half pay if the employee agrees to forgo the rest period).

-Starting July 1, 2020, Chicago’s Fair Workweek Ordinance will take effect for businesses with at least 100 employees, nonprofit organizations with more than 250 employees, and restaurants with at least 30 locations and 250 employees.
+Starting July 1, 2020, predictive scheduling laws under Chicago’s Fair Workweek Ordinance will take effect for businesses with at least 100 employees, nonprofit organizations with more than 250 employees, and restaurants with at least 30 locations and 250 employees.

 The ordinance pertains to healthcare providers, hotels and manufacturers, building services, and retail and food service businesses.
 Employers within these industries must post schedules for employees who earn less than or equal to $26.00 per hour or less than $50,000 a year 10 days in advance.
 The notice requirement increases to 14 days on July 1, 2022.

 If you change the schedule without the consent of the affected employee, you must pay the employee an extra hour of Predictability Pay (which equals the employee’s regular pay rate) for each altered shift.

 Employees may also refuse to work a shift that starts less than 10 hours after a previous shift, and if they do work a shift that starts in this manner, they must receive 1.25 times their regular pay rate.